ksproska/msid_zad4/README.md

 ### 1. Accessing and preprocessing data - [feature_extraction.py](feature_extraction.py)

-  Since I decided to use HOG for feature extraction, time for feature extraction increased dramaticly, and I decided to seperate this proces from the others.
+  Since I decided to use HOG for feature extraction, time for feature extraction increased dramatically, and I decided to separate this process from the others.\
   In this file the matrices containing images are preprocessed and saved in .pkl file in preprocessing directory.

-### 2. Generating 3 models with best accuracy - [KNeighbors.py](KNeighbors.py)
+### 2. Generating 3 models with the best accuracy - [KNeighbors.py](KNeighbors.py)

-  By accessing original matrices from original directory and preprocessed matrices from preprocessing directory, I generate models with previously mentioned parameters.
-The 3 models with best accuracy are then saved in models directory as .sav files.
+  By accessing original matrices from an original directory and preprocessed matrices from preprocessing directory, I generate models with previously mentioned parameters.\
+  The 3 models with the best accuracy are then saved in models directory as .sav files.

-### 3. Using a single model to predict label of a single peacture at the time - [using_models.py](using_models.py)
+### 3. Using a single model to predict a label of a single picture at the time - [using_models.py](using_models.py)

   This file is created in order to demonstrate the usage of generated model - how to predict the label of a single picture.

 ## Used libraries:
+*All necessary libraries for model selection, picture preprocessing, data serialization.*
 - skilearn
 - skimage
 - numpy